Skip to content

 sh

-export LIVN_BACKEND=brian2 # default
+export LIVN_BACKEND=brian2 # requires livn[brian2] dependencies

 export LIVN_BACKEND=diffrax # requires livn[diffrax] dependencies